 |Other opioids (codeine, hydrocodone, oxycodone, hydromorphone, and heroin)||815||1,593|

 The drastic increase in Texas overdose deaths is concerning and the increase in DSHS treatment admissions also reflects a growing need for substance abuse treatment, especially for opioid abuse.
+Additionally, the increase in opioid abuse is pushing researchers to look for alternatives to prescription opioid medications, like meloxicam (sold under the brand name Mobic).

 Unfortunately, no U.S. state is immune to the effects of the ongoing opioid crisis, but there is help available for Texans who are struggling with opioid addiction and abuse.
 If you are addicted and need help, Nova Recovery Center offers comprehensive long-term addiction treatment to help you overcome your addictive behaviors and establish a new lifestyle that is free from drug abuse.